openhab/openhab-docs/_addons_bindings/zwave/doc/fortrezz/mimolite_0_0.md

 Momentary Relay1 output enable/disable (100msec).
 Momentary Relay1 output enable/disable.
 0 = disable (Default) 1..255 = enable / value sets the approximate momentary on time in increments of 100msec.
-The following option values may be configured, in addition to values in the range 0 to 255 -:
+The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|